-Fig. 2.
-NAJI-V and NAJI-II China-2008

-NAJI-III with the new stylish is now very stable and more efficient than later.
-And using new Mechanical stylish in NAJI-III makes this robot more power full and effective in Step-Filed zones as later.
-In other word NAJI-III is a combination of NAJI-I and NAJI-II.
-This new design give use the power of NAJI-I in Climbing and the Power of NAJI-II in Step-Field, and more ability than our previous robots.
-Figs 3 illustrate NAJI-III in US 2007 and NAJI-I which is autonomous robot.
+Fig. 2. right side NAJI-V (Autonomous Robot in) and NAJI-III in China 2008 NAJI-VI with the new stylish is now very stable and more efficient than later.
+And using new Mechanical stylish in NAJI-VI makes this robot more power full and effective in Step-Filed zones as later.
+In other word NAJI-VI is a combination of NAJI-I and NAJI-III.
+This new design give use the power of NAJI-I in Climbing and the Power of NAJI-III in Step-Field, and more ability than our previous robots.
+Figs 3 illustrate NAJI-VI in US 2007.

 Fig. 3.
-NAJI-III in US 2007 and NAJI-I the autonomous robot

-NAJI-I, II and NAJI-III are good examples of such a robot while NAJI-IV with a novel mechanical design is quite faster, flexible and more stable.
-NAJI-IV's caterpillar covers whole body and makes it capable cross obstacles such as step fields easily.
-Fig, 4 illustrates our last tele-operated robot called NAJI-VI in Austria 2009.
+NAJI-VI in US 2007 NAJI-I, II and NAJI-III are good examples of such a robot while NAJI-VI with a novel mechanical design is faster, flexible and more stable.
+NAJI-VI's caterpillar covers whole body and makes it capable cross obstacles such as step fields easily.
+Fig, 4 illustrates NAJI-VI in Austria 2009 which using this robot we achieved third place.

 Fig. 4.
-NAJI-VI in Austria-2009

-The other type of robot which is developed in MRL is autonomous mobile robot.
-NAJI-VII which is facilitated with most required sensors is an autonomous mobile robot to carry out different research programs which is also suitable for the yellow and radio off zone arena.
+NAJI-VI in Austria-2009 In 2010, we designed and manufactured two new robots.
+NAJI-VII a tele-operated robot and NAJI-VIII an Autonomous robot designed for 2010 Singapore competitions.
+NAJI-VIII which is facilitated with most required sensors is an autonomous mobile robot to carry out different research programs which is also suitable for the yellow and radio off zone arena.
 Due to improvement in autonomous arena the mechanical platform of autonomous robot improved as well.
-Therefore we designed NAJI-VII which uses four wheel differential moving system so can cross easily from sloped floor arenas.
-All our robots are powered by Embedded PC based on Linux (PCT Linux) and a software framework(NRRServer) which are able to process data and control the robot in Real-time.
-Fig, 5 illustrates our last autonomous robot called NAJI-VII.
+Therefore we designed NAJI-VIII which uses four wheel differential moving system so can cross easily from sloped floor arenas.
+All our robots are powered by Embedded PC based on Linux (PCT1 Linux) and a software framework(NRRServer2) which are able to process data and control the robot in Real-time.
+Fig, 5 illustrates our last autonomous robot called NAJI-VIII. our tele-operated robot NAJI-VII in Singapore 2010 is illustrated in Fig 6.